jonguiriba-dev/jonstice/README.md

 - Tried my best to showcase what I know.
 Although I have a 30(FE)/70(BE) split, I spent more time on FE since I'm new to React and barely any BE since it would require more time to do anything complicated BE-wise.
 - Added some comments to what I think should be and what is.
-- Figured that I could've just accessed Firebase directly in FE but did BE for an HTTP Request interaction.
+- Figured that I could've just accessed Firebase directly in FE but did it in BE for an HTTP Request interaction.